OhmSpectator/streetviews-grabber/README.md

   --verbose             show info about all the processed points

-  --count-only          do not download the images, only count their amount
+  --download            download the images.
+If not set, only count amount and
-                        and calculate approximate total size
+                        calculate approximate total size

   --alternative-server ALTERNATIVE_SERVER
                         alternative server of Overpass API if the main one